thomasjk0831/reward-points/README.md

 --------------------------------------------------------------------------------------------------------------------------------------

 The heart of this app is in the 'Points' component.
-It contains functions which takes the transaction record data set and filters it to points total per month per user for the last 3 months.
+It contains functions which takes the transaction record data set and filters it to a points total per month per user for the last 3 months.

 function getPoints();
 function calculatePoints();